 - A résumé including a list of relevant coursework.

 - Your preferred dates and hours of availability.

 Spring Internships: November 1

 Collections Management Internship

-The Collections Management Internship is open to graduate and undergraduate students interested in gaining experience in basic collections management practices and protocols including processing objects, object inventory, environmental monitoring, integrated pest management, condition reporting and object documentation, database maintenance, and other duties that contribute to the stewardship of the collections.
+The Collections Management Internship is open to graduate and undergraduate students interested in gaining experience in basic collections management practices and protocols including processing objects, object inventory, environmental monitoring, integrated pest management, condition reporting and object documentation, database maintenance, digital imaging, and other duties that contribute to the stewardship of the collections.
 Interns will work directly with the Museum Curator.
-A background in Art History, History, Museum Studies, or a related field is required; excellent organizational skills and basic computer literacy are essential.
-The ideal candidate will be available at least one day or 8-10 hours a week (Monday through Friday) for a period of at least three months.
+A background in Art History, Museum Studies, or a related field is required; excellent organizational skill and basic computer literacy are essential.
+The ideal candidate will be available at least one day or 8-10 hour a week (Monday through Friday) for a period of at least three months.
 Hours and days are negotiable.

 Marketing & Communications Internship